mountaindust/Planktos/README.md

     - `change_envir` manages a change from one environment to another
     - `calc_re` Calculate the Reynolds number based on environment variables.
     Requires rho and mu to be set in the environment, and char_L to be set in swarm
     - `move` move each agent in the swarm.
-Do not override: see get_movement.
+Do not override: see update_positions.
-    - `get_movement` defines the agent's movement behavior.
+    - `update_positions` updates the agents' physical locations.
 OVERRIDE THIS WHEN SUBCLASSING!
     - `get_prop` return the property requested as either a single value (if shared) or a numpy array
     - `add_prop` add a new property and check that it isn't in both props and shared_props
     - `get_fluid_drift` get the fluid velocity at each agent's position via interpolation